CosmosContracts/docs/validators/joining-the-testnets.md

 `junod` will prompt you for the seed phrase you were given earlier.
 The key name you use here will be the one that you pass to the `--from` flag later.

 This will allow you to transact on the testnet.
+Alternatively, you can use the `--home` flag to point to Starport's `.spn-chain-homes/<chain-name>/` folder when executing commands with `junod`.

 ## Starting your Blockchain Node